-The Enacted Budget estimates cited in this Update were originally published in the "2005-06 Enacted Budget Report," issued by DOB on April 18, 2005.
+The Enacted Budget estimates cited in this Updated Financial Plan were originally published in the "2005-06 Enacted Budget Report," issued by DOB on April 18, 2005.

-Both this Update and the Enacted Budget Report are available on-line at www.budget.state.ny.us or by contacting DOB, State Capitol, Albany, NY 12224, (518) 473-8705.
+Both this Updated Financial Plan and the Enacted Budget Report are available on-line at www.budget.state.ny.us or by contacting the Division of the Budget, State Capitol, Albany, NY 12224, (518) 473-8705.